TomasBorquez/TomasBorquez/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

 - 🌎 I'm from Argentina 🧉

-- 📝 Currently working on my own startup/projects not looking for a job
+- 📝 Not looking for a job
+-
 <h2 align="left">📧 Contact me:</h2>

 ### tomasborquez13@gmail.com